 As a side note, my almost 3 year old girl does not really “do preschool” yet.
-She plays with her 4.5 year old brother and entertains my 11 month old.
-And chats with my ALL day.
+She plays with her 4.5 year old brother, sings songs, is mom’s sidekick, and entertains my 11 month old.
 Her language skills have been incredible since she was 2.
-She listens to stories, and loves sensory activities but her attention span is just too short and she has little interest in formal learning yet.
+She listens to stories, and loves sensory activities but her attention span is just too short and she has no interest in formal learning yet.

-Most preschool-aged kids only go 2-3 days a week, unless their parents are paying a lot more.
-And much of the day is spent playing and using their imaginations, not just “doing school”.
-Their attention spans are just too small for hours of school.
+Most preschool-aged kids only go 2-3 half days a week, unless their parents are paying a lot more.
+And much of the day is spent playing and using their imaginations, not “doing school”.
+Their attention spans are just too small for hours of formal learning.

-We do 1-2 short blocks of more formal teaching each day.
+We do 1-2 short blocks of more formal learning each day before lunch.
 I say blocks of time because my almost-3-year-old’s attention span is a lot shorter than my 4-year-old.
-So a block of time for her is around 10 minutes and a block of time for my 4-year-old is 10-20 min.
+So a block of time for her is around 10 minutes (and like I said, we don’t formally do any preschool for her yet) and a block of time for my 4-year-old is 10-20 min.

 - Short lesson (10-15 minutes)